 Orca or killer whales (Orcinus orca)

 Orca, actually the largest of the dolphin species, are an amazing sight to see!
 As with the bottlenose dolphins, we never know exactly when they will visit or for how long they will stay.
 When the orca are in, they are generally very busy feeding on skates and rays near the bottom.
 There's only approximately 200 orca around New Zealand and our photoID records show some of the same individuals moving between here and the Hauraki Gulf off Auckland!
+This photgraph is taken with a zoom lens.

 The often playful fur seals are welcome addition to the ecotour.
 Although a large colony of New Zealand fur seals is located outside of Queen Charlotte Sound, we still get many male seals that choose to take advantage of various food sources in the Sounds.